MatthewBlow/ecommerce-app/README.md

 ### Backend Setup

-type `cd frontend` to access frontend folder
+type `cd backend` to access backend folder

 type `npm install` to install the necessary packages

-type `npm start` to run the React frontend
+type `npm start` to run the Express.js backend

 ## Project Status
 Project is: Completed but addtional optimisations will be made for mobile in the future.